 - Delivery schedule

-Using production work orders
+Using production work orders (Manufacturing in Manu Online)

 The use of production work orders depends on the manufacturing strategy which is either defined for the whole company or alternatively by product line in the company.
 Rarely is it worthwhile evaluating all the different choices for an individual product.

 The following are factors that need to be considered:

 Predefined product structure or product structure set at sales time?